awsdocs/aws-control-tower-guide/doc_source/the-manifest-file.md

 version: 2021-03-15

 resources:
-  #set of CloudFoundation resources or SCP policies
+  #set of CloudFormation resources or SCP policies
 ...
 ```